 Are you ready to write?

-Do you have comments on The Readability Guide or how it can be improved?
+Do you have comments on The Plain Language Guide or how it can be improved?
 Fill out this form to provide your feedback.

 The Plain Language Guide was developed by Katie Verigin, Justin Otteson, and Amber Hui for the BC SUPPORT Unit.